oclif/oclif.github.io/docs/commands.md

   // this makes the parser not fail when it receives invalid arguments
   // defaults to true
-  // set it to false if you need to accept a variable number arguments static strict = false
+  // set it to false if you need to accept a variable number of arguments static strict = false

   // define aliases that can execute this command.